mrassili/currency-converter-alc/README.md

   The source code for the app is available in `/currency-converter/app`, split into the following directories:

-  - `images`: contains all images used in the app if any.
   - `scripts`: contains the JavaScript files.
   - `styles`: contains .scss stylesheets.